Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Configuration spaces

 It is straightforward to introduce the chain level version of \eqref{eq:basic-operation-z}.
 As before, we use the same notation for the chain level representatives of \eqref{eq:k-class} and \eqref{eq:r-map}.
 Then, Figure \ref{fig:rho} gives rise to a (homotopically unique) secondary operation

-(When choosing the orientation of the underlying parameter space, our convention is that the ``pulling out'' parameter that goes from left to right in Figure \ref{fig:rho} is the first coordinate, and the anticlockwise rotation of $Z$ is the second coordinate.)
+(When choosing the orientation of the underlying parameter space, our convention is as follows: the ``pulling out'' parameter, which is minimal for $r(x)$ and maximal for $[k,x]$, is the first coordinate; and the anticlockwise rotation of $Z$ is the second coordinate.)

 \begin{remark} In principle, it is possible to generalize our setup to $|Z| > 1$.
 However, one has to deal with points of $Z$ colliding, and we prefer not to discuss that here.
 The first consequence of such a generalization, using only $|Z| = 2$, would be that $[k,k] = 0$.
-More importantly, in the context of the differentiation axiom (to be introduced next), having $|Z| > 1$ would allow multiple differentiation. \end{remark}
+More importantly, in the context of the differentiation axiom (to be introduced next), having $|Z| > 1$ would allow higher derivatives. \end{remark}

 Assume from now on that the coefficient ring $R$ comes with a derivation $\partial$.
 Correspondingly, we require that the graded module $C^*$ should come with a connection $\qabla$ in $\partial$-direction, which means an endomorphism (in each degree) which satisfies the analogue of \eqref{eq:connection-property}, with $\partial$ instead of $\partial_q$.
 This is not required to be compatible with the differential: instead, we ask that